Guide

 - Orderbook panel below the coin list showing bid rows (green side) and ask rows (red side) with volume and distance columns.

-- A row with the third-level highlighting (strongest) next to rows with first- and second-level highlighting to show the visual contrast.
+- Rows with normal, above-half-threshold, and above-threshold highlighting to show the visual contrast.

-- Volume cell in edit mode with a custom threshold value being entered and the × reset button.
+- Orderbook header threshold value in edit mode with a custom base or quote threshold being entered and the × reset button.

 - Chart overlay showing the large order marker above the candles that corresponds to an order visible in the orderbook.